denoland/fresh/docs/latest/concepts/routing.md

 ```

 We can solve this problem with route groups.
 A route group is a folder which has
 a name that is wrapped in parentheses.
-For example `(pages)` would be considered
+For example `(info)` would be considered
 a route group and so would `(marketing)`.
 This enables us to group related
 routes in a folder and use a different `_layout` file for each group.